RSCC Policies & Guidelines

 - No animals, except those exempted below, are permitted in campus buildings.

-- Animals are permitted on campus grounds so long as they are under the control of an individual (either by leash, other restraining or containment device, or by voice command).
+- Animals, including comfort animals, are permitted on campus grounds so long as they are under the control of an individual (either by leash, other restraining or containment device, or by voice command).

 - Individuals bringing animals to campus under permitted provisions must ensure that the animal’s behavior or presence is not disruptive to campus operations or destructive to campus property.